BACK

 Population Changes and Demographics

 A changing population can also have implications for the housing market.
-According to the U.S. Bureau of Labor Statistics, the unemployment rate in Montana is 3.1%, making it the sixteenth lowest rate in the country.
+According to the U.S. Bureau of Labor Statistics, the unemployment rate in Montana is 3%, making it the 6th lowest rate in the country.
 This low rate suggests a thriving and healthy jobs economy that is bound to be attractive to prospective homeowners in the state.

-As previously mentioned, experts considered the appreciating housing market Montana faced in 2023 and predicted that prices would continue to rise throughout the year.
-This has proven true over the course of the year, though steadying interest rates and a hope for increased supply in the housing market signified by an increase in sales may indicate a slowing growth in prices.
+As previously mentioned, experts considered the appreciating housing market Montana faced in previous years and predicted that prices would continue to rise throughout 2025.
+This has proven true over the course of the past year, though steadying interest rates and a hope for increased supply in the housing market signified by an increase in sales may indicate a slowing growth in prices going into 2026.

 Likelihood of Montana Housing Market